 Professor McCormick joined the faculty as an Associate Clinical Professor of Law in August 2005.
-Professor McCormick holds a B.A. from Fordham University, an M.A. from New York University, and a Juris Doctorate from Georgetown Law Center, where she served as a senior editor of the Georgetown Immigration Law Journal.
+Professor McCormick holds a BA from Fordham University, an MA from New York University, and a JD from Georgetown Law Center, where she served as a senior editor of the Georgetown Immigration Law Journal.
 After law school, Professor McCormick served as an Assistant Defender with the Defender Association of Philadelphia and as an Assistant Attorney General for the Federated States of Micronesia Department of Justice.
-Prior to joining the faculty at The University of Tulsa, Professor McCormick was a member of the clinical faculty at Cornell Law School and the University of Connecticut School of Law.
-Professor McCormick's teaching and research interests include clinical legal education, legal ethics, immigration and human rights law.
+Prior to joining the faculty at The University of Tulsa, McCormick was a member of the clinical faculty at Cornell Law School and the University of Connecticut School of Law.
+Professor McCormick's teaching and research interests include clinical legal education, legal ethics, immigration, and human rights law.

 Laura F. Bachman is a Staff Attorney with the Boesche Legal Clinic responsible for the coordination of the clinic's Tulsa Immigrant Resource Network (TIRN).
-Ms. Bachman received her Bachelor of Arts degree in English Literature from Franciscan University and earned her law degree from Suffolk University School of Law.
-Since 1996, Ms. Bachman has devoted her practice to U.S. immigration and nationality law.
-Prior to joining TU, she was in private practice in Houston, Texas focused on the representation of corporate and individual clients in immigration matters including employment-based nonimmigrant and immigrant visa petitions, I-9 audits and compliance, family-based immigration, relief from removal proceedings and citizenship.
+Ms. Bachman received her BA in English Literature from Franciscan University and earned her law degree from Suffolk University School of Law.
+Since 1996, Ms. Bachman has devoted her practice to US immigration and nationality law.
+Prior to joining TU, she was in private practice in Houston, Texas, focusing on the representation of corporate and individual clients in immigration matters including employment-based nonimmigrant and immigrant visa petitions, I-9 audits and compliance, family-based immigration, relief from removal proceedings and citizenship.

 As the TIRN Fellow, Kim provides direct representation to vulnerable immigrants eligible for legal immigration status including individuals fleeing persecution in their home country, victims of sexual assault, domestic violence and other crimes, and other immigrants eligible for status, who would otherwise be without legal representation due to limited financial means.